kwokster10/python_lesson/jk_practices.md

 ...
 >>> print operate(1, 2, 3, addition = "add", subraction = "subtract", multiplication = "multiply", division = "divide", exponent = "power")
 ```
-   1. Obviously if you used 0 in num3 here, it would break at some of the operators but you get the idea.
+   1. Obviously if you used 0 in num2 and num3 here, it would break at some of the operators but you get the idea.
 You can pass in more params too if you'd like.
    2. There is also a function with just one * that takes a variable number of arguments

 Mini Exercise:
+** Can't be done in repl.it
+- touch a file called mini_ex.py
+- first line 'import sys' - like require for Ruby / JS
-Create a command line app that will take a string and print in all caps in reverse.
-Hint, Pythons equivalent of process.argv[2] is sys.argv[1].
+- Create a command line app that will take a string and returns it printed in all caps and in pig latin if the word starts with the letter 'p'.
+If the word is "Crawford", print "Hey , hey, hey!".
+Otherwise print it in reverse one letter at a time.
+Hint, Python's equivalent of process.argv[2] is sys.argv[1].